ttdd273/ttdd273.github.io/README.md

-# Getting Started with Create React App
+# Portfolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and credits to Kevin Powell.
+This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and credits to Kevin Powell.